What does a Program Director do?

 Qualifications

-- Strong leadership and team management skills.
+- Strong leadership and team management skills, with the ability to inspire and motivate a diverse team.

-- Excellent strategic planning and organizational skills.
+- Excellent strategic planning, organizational, and problem-solving skills.

 Is becoming a Program Director a good career path?